congto/Ceph_Singlenode/README.md

 # Linux Install

-Here we are going to install ceph on single node Ubuntu 14.04 with three OSD's
+Here we are going to install ceph on single node Ubuntu 14.04 with One Mon & Three OSD's

 # Prerequistes